petrmichal0/weatherapp-backend/README.md

 ```
 This command will run the application with `NODE_ENV=production`.
 The server will run on the specified port (default is `3000`).
 You can access the API endpoints through [http://localhost:3000](http://localhost:3000).

-### Accessing the API

-After starting the application, whether in development or production mode, the backend will be running on the specified port.
-You can interact with the API through various endpoints that handle user authentication, weather data retrieval, and more.

 ## Backend Information

 The backend for this project is hosted at the following URL: